H2 Hollandia hydrogen project – Nieuw-Buinen

 Projecten » H2 Hollandia hydrogen project

 Novar is currently developing a hydrogen system at the Vloeivelden Hollandia solar farm in Nieuw-Buinen.
-This project is expected to be completed in Q2 of 2024.
+This project is unique in terms of scale and through its combination with the solar farm.

 Want to know more about this project?